kgururaj/GenomicsDB_wiki/Querying-GenomicsDB.md

 ##Java/JNI interface
 The Java interface of GenomicsDB implements the [FeatureReader](https://samtools.github.io/htsjdk/javadoc/htsjdk/htsjdk/tribble/FeatureReader.html) interface in htsjdk.
 The interface provides an iterator over [VariantContext](https://samtools.github.io/htsjdk/javadoc/htsjdk/htsjdk/variant/variantcontext/VariantContext.html) objects for the queried interval(s).
-Each VariantContext object is the combined VCF record for a given location over all samples - the combine operation is performed by the GenomicsDB library.
+Each VariantContext object is the combined VCF record for a given location over all samples.
+The combine operation is performed by the GenomicsDB native library and the results are obtained by the Java interface through JNI calls.

 Take a look at our [example code](https://github.com/Intel-HLS/GenomicsDB/tree/master/example/java/test_genomicsdb_jar) for using this interface.